All Collections

 Paragraph and Character Styles need to be ordered by their “Based On” setting.
 Styles can only base on the styles listed above.
 If you have a style hierarchy that uses the “Based On” setting, move the most basic style to the top of the styles list.

-Hyphenation:
+Hyphenation: remove hyphenation

 We partially support the "Auto-Size" option in InDesign.

-You can define auto-sizing for Height, Width, or Height & Width.
-We support auto-sizing from the corners (but not from the middle) and with the "No Line Breaks" option active
+We support auto-sizing from the corners (but not from the middle) and with the "No Line Breaks" option (for width) active.

-Text (Bullet) lists
+Text (bullet) lists

 Create Bullet & numbering lists by setting the bullet list in a paragraph style.
 We support the following properties in the text list